rust-lang/rust-wiki-backup/Note-style-guide.md

 * ```found `true` in restricted position```

-Error messages should use the word "allowed", rather synonyms like "permitted" or antonyms like "prohibited".
+Error messages should use the word "allowed", rather than synonyms like "permitted" or antonyms like "prohibited".

 Examples: